SublimeText/TrailingSpaces/README.md

 Even though the trailing spaces are not highlighted, one can still delete them using the deletion command.

-### Disabling highlighting for current line
+### Disabling highlighting on the current line

-Highlighting trailing spaces for the current line being edited can be disabled so the warning color is not seen after every space character when adding to a line of code
+Highlighting trailing spaces for the currently edited line can be annoying and it is possible to disable it, so the warning color is not seen after every space character when adding to a line of code:

 ``` js
 { "trailing_spaces_include_current_line": false}